harrysink/noughts-and-crosses/README.md

 In the meantime, enjoy!

-### Note: For the best playing experience, view on desktop!.
+### Note: For the best playing experience, view on desktop!